cmsc389T-fall21/cmsc389T-fall21/Projects/P3/README.md

 - Sabotage - FTR-sabotage
 - Good Samaritan - FTR-fix

 The instructions below call for branching a feature-item for each member rather than for each function.
 Since there isn't much code development in this project, and some parts of the project may feel repetitive, this may be an easier format for branching.
-However, if you would like to create a feature-item for each function as we did in P1, you are free to use that format as well.
+However, if you would like to create a feature-item for each function as we did in P2, you are free to use that format as well.
 Make sure the entire team chooses only one of these two strategies for consistency.

 ## Part 1: GitHub Actions

-Only one person from each team needs to take the following steps:
+**Only one person** from each team needs to take the following steps:

 1. Create a feature-item actions-setup for the main.yaml file
 2. Add a main.yml file to your feature-item that uses the openjdk image and compiles all of your files